 And as I am sure you can agree, rarely is it for positive reasons.
-Usually it’s to make fun of, e-tattle or to just plain gossip.
-For those who do this, know this practice will come back to haunt you one day.
+Usually, it’s to make fun of, e-tattle, or just plain gossip.
+For those who do this, this practice may come back to haunt them one day.
 You do so to others; they do the same to you.

 What many do not realize is that all emails are naturally copyright protected by the author.
-So in order to forward an email sent to you to another person, you should get the writer’s permission to do so first.
+So to forward an email sent to you to another person, you should get the writer’s permission to do so first.

 Cc’ing doesn’t negate your responsibility to ask for permission.
 Notifying the Sender as you forward their email does not replace asking before you take action.
 The Sender may not want their words to you published to others.
 That is their choice to make — not yours.